rahulsarchive/FabNC/README.md

 7. Switch to CAM layout and create tool paths.
 8. Mill out all the components and assemble the parts.

-### Some useful lessons learned

-1. Always start from the Z-axis and build outwards, lot easier than going the other way.
-2. Rigidity is your friend.

 Detailed information on the buil can be found in the [**Build Log**](https://github.com/rahulsarchive/FabNC/tree/master/Build%20Log)